Dr. Gary Tanchak, D.C.

 How long does it take for a pinched nerve to heal?

-Pinched nerves generally resolve in 4-6 weeks with conservative treatment such as NSAIDS, acetaminophen, gentle stretching, and physical therapy depending on the severity of symptoms.
+It generally resolves in 4-6 weeks with conservative treatment such as NSAIDs, acetaminophen, gentle stretching, and physical therapy, depending on the severity of symptoms.

-Is using a massage gun for pinched nerve a good idea?
+Is using a massage gun for pinched nerves a good idea?
 Let’s review:

 • Symptoms of a pinched nerve should always be assessed by a physician or qualified medical professional to rule out more serious conditions associated with nerve pain.

-• Physicians and other medical professionals use the phrase “pinched nerve” to describe a number of conditions in which a nerve endures sustained compression from structures such as tight muscles, bones, or connective tissues.
+• Physicians and other medical professionals use the phrase “pinched nerve” to describe several conditions where a nerve endures sustained compression from structures such as tight muscles, bones, or connective tissues.

 • Common risk factors for developing a pinched nerve can be avoided by maintaining a healthy weight, good posture, and engaging in regular exercise.
-However, in some cases, nerve compression is a result of natural aging which includes changes to our boney structures, muscles, and connective tissues.
-In instances where conservative treatment methods are unsuccessful more invasive measures may be required.
+However, in some cases, nerve compression results from natural aging, which includes changes to our bony structures, muscles, and connective tissues.
+In instances where conservative treatment methods are unsuccessful, more invasive measures may be required.

 Article Sources